edertone/TurboCommons/TurboCommons-TS/support/publishToNpm/README- To publish turbocommons-ts.txt

 5 - Update the version number on the package.json file 6 - Update the project name on the package.json file (turbocommons-ts, turbocommons-es3, turbocommons-es5, ...)
-7 - Open a command line inside the created desktop folder and run : npm publish
+7 - Open a command line inside the created desktop folder and run : npm publish 8 - Commit the new build number to git